magento/merchdocs/src/catalog/product-create-bundle.md

     ![]({% link images/images/product-bundle-items-move.png %}){: .zoom}
     _Change the Order of Bundle Items_

+    The order of items can also be changed in the data of an exported bundle product, and then reimported into the catalog.
+To learn more, see [Importing Bundle Products]({% link system/data-transfer-bundle-products.md %}).

 1. To change the order of sections in a bundle product, click the **Move** ( ![Move icon]({% link images/images/btn-drag.png %}){: .Inline} ) icon in the header of the section, and drag the section to the new position.
 To have a better view of the workspace, collapse each section first, and then drag them into position.

     ![]({% link images/images/product-bundle-section-move.png %}){: .zoom}